 A single 12-lead resting ECG will be obtained at the visits indicated in Appendix C or upon subject discontinuation.
-The ECG obtained at Screening will serve as the baseline measurement for clinical assessment.
+The ECG obtained at Screening will serve as the baseline assessment in the DB and OL Treatment Periods.
 The ECG should be performed prior to blood collection.